 3. Simplicity of setup

-It is beneficial to source your label kits and print system from a vendor that performs media testing and print setup prior to shipping.
-This will reduce time to use and will also reduce training required once the labeling solution arrives at your facility.
+It is also beneficial to source your label kits and print system from a vendor that performs media testing and print setup prior to shipping.
+This will minimize time to use and reduce training required once the labeling solution arrives at your facility.

 4. Service and support